junron/writeups/kernelctf/gradebook.md

 } tcache_entry;
 ```

-The tcache starts at `0x00005555555597d0` with `next` pointing to `0x5555555592a0` (green arrow). `0x5555555592a0` is itself a tcache block, but its `next` point is null.
+The tcache starts at `0x00005555555597d0` with `next` pointing to `0x5555555592a0` (green arrow). `0x5555555592a0` is itself a tcache block, but its `next` pointer is null.
 This signals the end of the tcache.
-When memory of size `20` are allocated, the block at `0x00005555555597d0` will be used first.
-Then, the value at the `next` pointer will be stored in memory and set as the start of the tcache.
+When memory blocks of size `20` are allocated, the block at `0x00005555555597d0` will be used first.
+Then, the value at the `next` pointer will be stored in the stack and set as the start of the tcache.
 This process repeats until the tcache is empty.
 In our case, the first allocation is used to store student metadata, while the second allocation stores the student name, which we can write to.

 By using our heap overflow, we can overwrite the `next` pointer of  `0x00005555555597d0`.
 Thus, when `0x00005555555597d0` is allocated, the start of the tcache will become whatever address we wrote.
 Then, when the next block is allocated, `malloc` will return a pointer to the address we wrote, since we've tricked it into thinking that's part of the tcache.
 We can then write arbitrary data into this address.

 Let's see this attack in action.
 The name buffer of a1 starts at `0x00005555555592c0`, and the next pointer we want to write is at `0x00005555555597d0`.
 It seems that the offset is 1296 bytes.
 However, there is a header containing metadata about the chunk size that starts 8 bytes before the data.
 Therefore, the offset is actually 1288.
-The metadata is `0x21`, which consists of the chunk length (32 bytes), with the least significant bit set as a flag `PREV_INUSE`.
+The metadata is `0x21`, which consists of the chunk length (32 = 0x20), with the least significant bit set as a flag (`PREV_INUSE`).